CaptainThunderbird/lanagarcia./README.md

 This is my corner of the internet, filled with projects and ideas I care about, and a few surprises to explore.

-Built with HTML, CSS, JavaScript, Canvas, and lots of pink.
+Built with HTML, CSS, JavaScript, and lots of pink.

 [Come explore my portfolio →](https://captainthunderbird.github.io/lanagarcia./)